top of page

 How does Arthrosamid work?

 The knee joint is lined by a special thin membrane (the synovium) comprising small synovial cells.
 These are responsible for producing the special lubricant fluid within our joints.
 When there is arthritis, the synovium is often inflamed and irritated, known as synovitis.
-Arthrosamid Hydrogel injection can help reduce this inflammation as it will be taken up by the synovial cells, which become more spaced out, reducing the transmission of inflammatory signals.
+Arthrosamid Hydrogel injection in the knee can help reduce this inflammation as it will be taken up by the synovial cells, which become more spaced out, reducing the transmission of inflammatory signals.
 The hydrogel also acts as a cushion within the knee joint.
 It takes about 6-8 weeks after the injection for Arthrosamid to integrate with the synovial cells and start reducing knee joint pain and swelling.

 What is the evidence for using Arthrosamid injections in knee arthritis?

 Over the past few years, various small studies have assessed the effectiveness and safety of Arthrosamid in treating knee arthritis.
 These studies have indicated significant improvement in knee pain and swelling following the injection, as well as enhancement in the scores used to evaluate the severity of knee arthritis and its impact on the quality of life.
 Recently, there have been larger and more robust studies assessing Arthrosamid effect.
 In a multi-centre, double-blinded, randomised controlled trial comparing the effects of Hydrogel injections versus Hyaluronic acid, good outcomes were observed in both patient groups for up to one year [1].
 The latest data on Arthrosamid injection indicates its effectiveness is sustained in many patients even 3 years after the procedure.
 This prospective study included patients with an average age of approximately 70 years.
 The research found that the hydrogel forms a stable, long-lasting layer covering the joint surface [2].
 Before these studies, there were also assessments conducted on the effect of Arthrosamid when injected into arthritic animal joints, primarily horses.
-In a multi-centre study spanning a two-year period, Arthrosamid injections demonstrated a significant improvement in joint function and a reduction of joint effusion [3].
+In a multi-centre study spanning a two-year period, Arthrosamid injections in the knee demonstrated a significant improvement in joint function and a reduction of joint effusion [3].

 Is Arthrosamid suitable for me?